Integration of Alternative Messaging Providers

 Request

-In the request, we will now ensure that the messages are used.
-To do this, store the "POST" method.
+In the request, we'll now make sure that the messages are used.
+To do this, set the method to "POST."

-Now fill in the following input fields with the information you have from your provider:
+Fill in the following fields with the information provided by your provider:

 • Hostname